emma-sax4/emmasax4.info/_pages/about-me.md

 permalink: /about-me/
 ---

-My entire career has been spent on the Operations side of DevOps.
+Since graduating from the University of Minnesota, Morris (UMM) with a Bachelor of Arts in Computer Science, my entire career has been spent on the Operations side of DevOps.
 But I dabble in website development in Ruby on Rails and Jekyll/Liquid.
 For a more detailed version of my experience, please visit my [LinkedIn](https://www.linkedin.com/in/emma-sax4).

 ## Tools, Frameworks, & Languages